Pocahontas, Missouri: Name

-Tradition has that Samuel Green opened a post office and started the town, and was required by the government to provide a name for the town.
-Samuel Green had fallen in love with a princess of the Shawnee and Delaware tribes living along Apple Creek, but she had left the region along with the Shawnee and Delaware when they moved west.
+According to tradition, Samuel Green opened a post office and started the town.
+As a result, the government required him to provide a name for the town.
+Samuel Green had fallen in love with a princess of the Shawnee and Delaware tribes living along Apple Creek, but she had left the region along with the tribes when they moved west.
 Green intended to name the town after this woman whom he longed for.
-Unfortunately, the name of this princess was difficult to pronounce and nearly as impossible to spell, so when registering the town’s name, Green instead decided to substitute his love’s name for the name of a historic Indian princess Pocahontas, of colonial Virginia fame.
+Unfortunately, the name of this princess was difficult to pronounce and nearly as impossible to spell, so when registering the town’s name, Green decided to substitute his love’s name for the name of the historic Indian princess Pocahontas, of colonial Virginia fame.

 "Joseph Abernathy who looked like an Indian and according to tradition was a descendant of Pocahontas, was the head of another branch of the Abernathy family.
 He too was born in NC and moved to MO at a very early date.
 The town of Pocahontas was named in honor of him and in recognition of this tradition."